RutledgePaulV/django-commands/README.md

 of a request, django-commands allows you to focus solely on your business logic because you can be sure that anything that reaches your #handle method was valid in terms of parameter existence, parameter type, user authentication, and user permissions.
-It's only up to you to decide if it's valid based on model existence and your business rules.
+It's only up to you to decide if it's valid based on your business rules.

 ## Goals
 - Do not impede performance to any sort of noticeable level.